jumutc/SALSA.jl/docs/source/classification.rst

 .. function:: salsa(mode,algorithm,loss,X,Y,Xtest)

-    Create a classification model with specified choice of algorithm, mode and loss function.
+    Create a classification model with the specified choice of algorithm, mode and loss function.

     :param mode: ``LINEAR`` vs. ``NONLINEAR`` mode specifies whether to use a simple linear classification model or to apply Nyström method for approximating feature map before.
     :param alorithm: stochastic algorithm to learn a classification model, e.g. ``PEGASOS``, ``L1RDA`` etc.